ScilifelabDataCentre/data.scilifelab.se/content/funding_calls/_index.md

         weight: 30
 ---

-### Funding opportunities for data-driven life science

-In this section, we show funding calls from SciLifeLab and partners and provide links to other potential sources of funding for data-driven life science research in Sweden.
+This section highlights open funding calls for data-driven life science involving SciLifeLab.
+At the bottom of the page, we provide links to other potential sources of funding for data-driven life science research in Sweden.

-If you know of an appropriate funding opportunity/stream that is not listed below,  that is not listed below please let us know by *clicking the button below and filling in the short form*.
+If you know of an appropriate funding stream that is not listed below please [let us know](/contact/).